 Once a child device is attached additional constraints areapplied before the port is allowed to poweroff.

-Must be auto, and the port will notpower down until <child>/power/runtime_statusreflects the ‘suspended’ state.
-Defaultvalue is controlled by child device driver.
+reflects the ‘suspended’ state.
+Defaultvalue is controlled by child device driver. <child>/power/persist

 Summary of poweroff pre-requisite settings relative to a port device: